 In this bleak age came Ten Zul the Inferno Matriarch.
 From her words to her deeds, her impact on modern Grast culture remains so outsize that it can, ironically, be difficult to trace back to her with certainty.
 The Chiiraik remain proud that they alone could birth a matriarch fierce enough to stand strong against the Loar and unite the fearsome Grast beneath her banner, a union they had not known since the first near-forgotten wars with Anseth.

 Ten Zul’s achievements during the war are as legendary as they are impossible to prove.
-The accepted stories include that she fought the Loar general Kedrul in single combat and nearly sheared him in half with her mythic reaping spear, Skybleeder–a weapon of such awful and mind-enthralling power that after her death it was sealed miles before Tuhvag Chiir in a vault guarded by all the deadliest traps her mages could devise.
+The accepted stories include that she fought the Loar general Kedrul in single combat and nearly sheared him in half with her mythic reaping spear, Skybleeder–a weapon of such awful and mind-enthralling power that after her death it was sealed kilometers below Tuhvag Chiir, in a vault guarded by all the deadliest traps her mages could devise.

 The most dramatic accounts claim that Ten Zul could outrun a bullet from the speguns whose making was lost during the War, be burned, ripped, and torn a hundred times and heal so cleanly it was as though she was never struck, and cause the very spells of the Loar mages who stood against her to collapse.
 All these have been dismissed as the sorts of fables any culture tells about its most famous hero.

-No historian of the Grast or any other people dares dispute that Ten Zul was an outstanding spear-duelist and martial artist–one aided by some supernatural power that even her closest allies did not fully understand.
+No historian of the Chiiraik nor any other people, Grast or otherwise, dares dispute that Ten Zul was an outstanding spear-duelist and martial artist–one aided by some supernatural power that even her closest allies did not fully understand.
 The northern Grast still broadly follow her staunch beliefs in a matriarch’s power as a tool for the good of her people, and in the rights of those people to exercise their own free will.
-To follow their own path in life as long–as they don’t decide that freedom means undermining the collective health of their society.
+To follow their own path in life as long as they don’t decide that freedom means undermining the collective health of their society.

-rue or not, Ten Zul’s strategic and tactical genius played at least as large a role: surviving Grast accounts portray something verging on a sixth sense, a supernatural instinct for when to march and where, when to divide her forces into a thousand tiny columns to minimize the devastation from Loar sky-fire and how to bring them together against just the right time and place for a single massive onslaught.
+True or not, Ten Zul’s strategic and tactical genius played at least as large a role: surviving Grast accounts portray something verging on a sixth sense, a supernatural instinct for when to march and where, when to divide her forces into a thousand tiny columns to minimize the devastation from Loar sky-fire and how to bring them together again at just the right time and place for a single massive onslaught.

 During the sixty-five Cannoan years of her post-war reign–longer than most humans live from birth to death!–Ten Zul instituted the tradition of enclave invokers which persists to this day.
 Under it, all mages receive free education through their enclaves.
 As part of this training, they are instilled with the belief that their power exists for their community’s benefit as well as their own.
 It’s no coincidence that the Grast now benefit from the most developed arcane infrastructure on Canno.

-Ten Zul’s Sunburst Empire, sadly, did not outlive the Inferno Matriarch herself.
+Perhaps it’s for the best that Ten Zul’s Sunburst Empire did not outlive the Inferno Matriarch herself.
 It depended too much on her cult of personality to hold itself together, and within a few years her daughters began to split it between themselves.
 The brief utopia Ten Zul created collapsed within a decade.

 The modern Grast live in many complex societies of which most remain organized around matrilineal families.
-The old marriage custom died out during the Loar War, but its echoes lives on to the present.
+Aside from the ever-resilient and remote communities who did not forget it, the old marriage custom largely died out during the Loar War.
+Some echoes live on to the present.